syradar/blog/src/content/docs/software/index.md

 ---
 title: Software
-description: Software and website that makes development easier and more fun.
+description: Useful software and websites to make development more efficient and enjoyable.
 ---

 ## General software